-01. FOLLOW A HUNGER SCALE RATHER THAN JUST DONT RESTRICT
+01. FOLLOW A HUNGER SCALE RATHER THAN JUST NOT RESTRICTING

 The hunger scale teaches you about hunger cues, ranging from 0 (empty) to 10 (sick to your stomach full).
 The goal is to stay roughly between a 3 and a 7

 Three is I need to eat now; I could last a bit longer if necessary, but if I drop to a 2, I'm in a danger zone of binge eating.
 Seven is I could eat more, but I am happily full and satisfied.

 As I learned to play around with the hunger scale – I found that it helped moderate my binges.

 02. FIND SOMEONE YOU CAN CONNECT WITH ALONG WITH CLEANSING YOUR SOCIAL MEDIA FEED